 - Try to stick to the recipes provided.

-- Request that good quality food products are bought and to watch for sales.
+- Request that good quality food products are bought.
 Clarify that good quality does not mean organic, gourmet or specialty unless it can be purchased for a comparable price.

 - If you choose to purchase items not on lists provided or substitute for your own personal taste resulting in costs which are much greater than the average of the three camps, the treasurer may not reimburse you the full amount claimed.